zbsarashki/stx-labs-openInfraVancouver2023/jumphost-setup/jump-host.md

 ### Bootstrap

 Bootstraps target but does not complete the deployment.
-Deployment of the target is left as a exercise.
+Deployment of the target is left as an exercise.

 [Prev](../Readme.md)